FAQs

 What is the status of the Moana Springs Aquatic Center?

 Following a decade and a half of efforts the Moana Springs Aquatic and Fitness Center is now a reality!
-The City of Reno and CORE Construction are on track to complete the facility in late summer to early fall of 2024.
-The Moana Springs Aquatics and Fitness Center will include an indoor 50 Meter by 25 yard pool including dual 1 and 3 Meter diving boards, an indoor warm water recreation pool including zero depth entry, water spray elements, a current pool, slide, and lap/exercise/class space.
-There will also be an outdoor warm water soaking pool in a beautiful outdoor area.
-The facility will include all the necessary accessory spaces to support the aquatics elements as well as several multipurpose rooms and a 5,000 square foot mezannine exercise facilty.SNCA continues in our efforts to secure additional funding to assist the City of Reno with closing any funding gaps to complete the project including as many additional and improved features as possilbe.
-The end goal is to maximize the aquatics opportunities and function of the facility for the community and provide a venue that will be a crown jewel in the regions recreational and quality of life offerings.
+The City of Reno and CORE Construction completed the Van Woert Bigotti designed facility in August of 2024 with a facility ribbon cutting enjoyed by the community September 3, 2024.
+The Moana Springs Aquatics and Fitness Center includes an indoor 50 Meter by 25 yard pool including dual 1 and 3 Meter diving boards, an indoor warm water recreation pool including zero depth entry, water spray elements, a current pool, slide, and lap/exercise/class space.
+There is an outdoor warm water soaking pool in a beautiful outdoor area.
+The facility includes all the necessary accessory spaces to support the aquatics elements as well as several multipurpose rooms and a 5,000 square foot mezannine exercise facilty.
+SNCA continues in our efforts to secure additional funding to assist the City of Reno with closing any funding gaps to complete several enhanced and improved features o.f the wonderful facility The end goal is to maximize the aquatics opportunities and function of the facility for the community and provide a venue that will be a crown jewel in the regions recreational and quality of life offerings.
 If you or your business is prepared to make a comittment to this effort please see our Support Us page or Contact Us to learn how you can help.

 Did Sierra Nevada Community Aquatic (SNCA) tried to partner with or garner land from any other governmental or private groups other than the City of Reno?

 SNCA has met with the City of Reno, City of Sparks, Washoe County, Washoe County School District, and several private parties in relation to potential locations for aquatic centers.
 While there is ultimately a need for more than one aquatic center in the region, SNCA has focused on the Moana site due its renewable energy resources (geothermal & solar), central and accesible location, and the coordination with other recreational features.
 Long range plans include efforts to facilitate the development of additional aquatics facilities in the region including possibilities in South Reno, the North Valleys, Sparks and in coordination with UNR as indicated in the recreational faciliites anyalysis completed by the City of Reno in 2008.
-SNCA's ultimate goal is to facilitate the expansion of aquatic resources in the region and we are hopeful the success of the Moana Springs project will enable additional despeartely needed facilities to be developed.
+SNCA's ultimate goal is to facilitate the expansion of aquatic resources in the region and we are hopeful the success of the Moana Springs project will enable additional despartely needed facilities to be developed.

 Is there any ongoing desire to expand the scope of aquatics and therefore increase support?
 Examples would be diving, water polo and kayaking.